-Ahhh, if there’s one thing I’ve learned working with many different contractors and home service businesses over the years, it’s that most of them overshoot their sales closing rate.
+If there’s one thing we’ve learned working with many different contractors over the years, it’s that most of them overshoot their sales closing rate.

 They think they close 1 in every 3 leads that come their way, but in reality, it ends up being more like 1 in every 5, 6, or more once we begin to track their closing rate over time.

 Keep this in mind when coming up with your own closing rate—it’s likely lower than you believe it to be.

 - Tally up all the leads you’ve received over the last 90 days